This post may contain affiliate links. Please read our disclosure policy.

 Recipe Tips

-Texture.
-If the sponge cake doesn’t absorb the milk mixture after being refrigerated for several hours, it may have been overmixed, creating a denser cake.
+• Texture.
+If the sponge cake doesn’t absorb the milk mixture after being refrigerated for several hours, it may have been overmixed, or you didn’t poke enough holes with a fork.

-It’s really important that the sponge cake is light and airy so that the milk has ample places to settle.
+• The sponge cake should be light and airy so that the milk has ample places to settle.

-Variations.
-Add a tsp of ground cinnamon for a tasty flavor variation.
+• Variations.
+Add a teaspoon of ground cinnamon for a tasty flavor variation.
+Top with fresh strawberries or your favorite berry.

 Make Chocolate Tres Leches Cupcakes

-Just like with other cake recipes, this can easily be turned into some amazing cupcakes.
+This recipe for chocolate tres leches cake can easily be turned into amazing cupcakes.

-1. Make the cake batter as directed, but bake them using aluminum or silicone cupcake liners.
+1. Make the cake batter as directed, but bake it using aluminum or silicone cupcake liners.
 (The paper liners won’t hold the milk mixture).

 2. Bake the cupcakes for 15-20 minutes or until a toothpick inserted in the center comes out clean.